 Table 4.
-The amount of shell collected (bushels) by watermen during the 2012 shell reclaimation

-project coordinated by the Oyster Recovery Partnership and County Oyster Committees.
+The amount of shell collected (bushels) by watermen during the 2012 shell reclamation project coordinated by the Oyster Recovery Partnership and County Oyster Committees.

 Total Amount

 of Shell

 Collected

 Source Region Source Bar # Boat Days (bushels)

 Upper Anne Arundel Shore Sixfoot Knoll 50 145,700

 Choptank River Black Walnut 36 92,800

 Kent Shore Brick House 8 19,400

 St. Mary's Shore Cedar Point Hollow 1 1,500

 Upper Calvert Shore Flag Pond 14 25,900

 Miles River Hambleton Hill 2 7,500

 Kedges Straits Kedges Straits Add 1 5 12,000

 Upper Anne Arundel Shore Mountain Point 39 98,350

 Lower Anne Arundel Shore Thomas Point North 5 9,000

 Miles River West End 1 1,000

 Total 413,150

 A limited amount of shucked shell is available each year from the few shucking houses that remain in Maryland and from restaurants.
-Because very few areas of the bay receive a spat set comparable to the densities attained in the hatchery, all of the available shucked shell is currently used for hatchery production of spat-on-shell.
-Therefore, this shell is not able to be used directly on oyster bars as substrate addition.
-In 2013, the Oyster Recovery Partnership collected about 10,300 bushels of shells from restaurants to be used for hatchery production (pers. com.
+Because very few areas of the bay receive a spat set comparable to the densities attained in the hatchery, all of the shell currently purchased from shucking houses is used for hatchery production of spat-on-shell.
+Therefore, this shell is not able to be used directly on oyster bars as substrate.
+In addition to shucked shells, shell is available from restaurants through a shell recycling program managed by the Oyster Recovery Partnership (ORP).
+Initiated in 2010, the program has grown considerably; collecting about 10,300 bushels in 2013 and 26,000 bushels in 2015.
+The shells are used for hatchery spat production (pers. com.
 Ward Slacum, Oyster Recovery Partnership).
-Experience with planting of hatchery spat over the past several years has demonstrated that spat-on-shell have a much greater survival rate than unattached spat when planted on Bay bottom, primarily due to reduced predation from species such as cow nosed rays.
+Experience with planting of hatchery spat over the past several years has demonstrated that spat-on-shell have a much greater survival rate than unattached spat ("cultchless" spat) when planted on Bay bottom, primarily due to reduced predation from species such as blue crabs and cow nosed rays.